mslinn/html-form-scala/README.md

 and include a CSRF form helper.

 Widgets related to Twitter Bootstrap 3.x are provided in the `views.html.htmlForm.bootstrap3` package.
-Two flavors of modal dialog are provided and a date picker.
+Two flavors of modal dialog are provided, smart tabs and a date picker.
 The `HtmlForm` object contains `checkbox`es, `select`s, and various flavors of `input` for email, URLs, currency, passwords, percentages, range-limited numeric values and much more.